LandrAudio/LANDR.Plugin.SDK/README.md

 }
 ```

-If the license state changes internally, for example, if the license is revoked during the lifetime of the `LANDR` object, the new state will be reflected in the next call to `licenseIsValid().
+If the license state changes internally, for example, if the license is revoked during the lifetime of the `Licenser` object, the new state will be reflected in the next call to `licenseIsValid()`.

+It is safe to call `activateWithKey()` multiple times.
+The activation count will only be incremented on the first successful call.

 # Advanced Usage